Facebook launches a news section – and will pay publishers

 Tapping on those headlines will take you directly to publisher websites or apps, if you have any installed.
-Which is more or less what publishers have been requesting from Facebook for years.
+Which is one thing publishers have been requesting from Facebook’s news efforts for years.

 It’s potentially a big step for a platform that has long struggled with both stamping out misinformation and making nice with struggling purveyors of news.
 Though media watchers remain skeptical that Facebook is really committed to helping sustain the news industry.